 2. Not properly dissolving the brewing sugar: Brewing sugar should be fully dissolved in the wort to avoid any undissolved sugar particles affecting the final product.
 Make sure to stir the mixture well to ensure complete dissolution.

 3. Neglecting to sanitize equipment: Sanitizing your equipment is crucial to prevent any unwanted bacteria or contaminants from affecting the fermentation process.
-Failure to properly sanitize your equipment can lead to off-flavors or spoiled brews.
+Failure to properly sanitize your equipment can lead to off-flavours or spoiled brews.

 4. Failing to monitor fermentation: Monitoring the fermentation process is essential to ensure that the brewing sugar is properly fermented and that the brew reaches its desired alcohol content.
 Neglecting to monitor fermentation can result in incomplete fermentation or over carbonation.